Digital Map Data:

 |Dawn to 0900||0900 to 1200||1200 to 1500||1500 to dusk|

-Generally good or very good, but poor in any hill fog.
+Generally good, but moderate in any rain and very poor in any hill fog.

 |Freezing level||Above the summits.|

-Cloudy with light patches of rain throughout the day, especially during the morning.
-Light westerly winds.
+Cloudy, with spells of rain throughout the day.
+Light northeasterly winds.
 Freezing level above the summits.

 Regional warning and alert feeds

 The Met Office is not responsible for the content of external internet sites.